Characters of Sakura Wars: Kohran Li

 Cheerful, and good humoured, Kohran is mechanically inclined and loves to work with the koubu.
 She works as the stage manager of the Flower Division.
 A running joke in the series is that Kohran's inventions are rather accident-prone, often backfiring or blowing up in her face.
 She sometimes uses Ogami as a guinea pig to test her inventions, with predictably hilarious results when the inventions blow up during testing.
 Despite her cheerful attitude, she also has a serious side regarding her past; a bandit raid killed her parents and was said to be the only survivor during the village fire.
 She idolizes the creator of the Koubu, Shinnosuke Yamazaki.
-Her uniform is green.
+Her uniform and kobu are green.